umit1010/slurm-scripts-for-netlogo/README.md

 ## `generate_and_submit.sh`

-This script makes life much easier (at least for me) when submitting Slurm jobs to run NetLogo Behaviorspace experiments.
+This script makes life much easier (at least for me) when submitting Slurm jobs to run NetLogo BehaviorSpace experiments.

 Before using it, make sure to update the `config.sh` file with your email address, allocation/project ID, and the experiment directory.

-Then, run this script with the following command line arguments:
+Then, run this script with the following command-line arguments:

 * `model file` (including the file extension)
 * `experiment name`